srvance/QualityCode14/README.md

 The worked example for chapter 14 of
 [Quality Code: Software Testing Principles, Practices, and Patterns](http://www.informit.com/store/product.aspx?isbn=9780321832986 "Quality Code").
+This project is a test-driven Java application.

 ## The Specification

+WebRetriever is a functional subset of the [curl(1)](http://curl.haxx.se/docs/manpage.html "curl manpage") command.
+References to options in the below specification refer to the corresponding option in the curl documentation.

 ### Features